emmercm/www/src/blog/investigating-locks-in-mysql.md

 > A deadlock is a situation where different transactions are unable to proceed because each holds a lock that the other needs.
 Because both transactions are waiting for a resource to become available, neither ever release the locks it holds.

-By default, InnoDB can detect deadlocks, and it will automatically roll back transactions to break the deadlock.
+By default, InnoDB can detect deadlocks and will automatically roll back transactions to break the deadlock.
 InnoDB prefers rolling back small transactions, determined by number of rows affected.

 This command will dump a very long status of the entire InnoDB engine, and it includes information about the last deadlock detected: